Believing in accessibility for all

 • repeatedly changing the substance of an enquiry or complaint or raising unrelated concerns.

-• Continuous contact while we are in the process of considering a matter.
+• continuous contact while we are in the process of considering a matter.

 • repeated telephone calls over a short period, for example, a high number calls in one day or week.